mehranhydary/arena-suave/README.md

 ### <h3 align="">Other Technicals</h3>

 <b>Custom precompile for `suave-geth`</b>

 SUAVE from Flashbots (`suave-geth`) is added as a git module in this repo but slightly customized so that it could support a new function called `getBlockNumber`.
 This function can be used in the MEV appliction (ArenaX) to fetch block numbers from any chain - all you have to do is pass in the RPC URL for the network you are trying to submit an order on.

 ## <h2 align="">Roadmap</h2>

 # ADD THIS BEFORE MAKING PUBLIC

--   CUSTOM PRE-COMPILE TO GET BLOCK NUMBERS FROM MULTIPLE CHAINS (BASED ON WHAT IS PASSED IN)
--   FIGURE OUT A BETTER WAY TO RANK THE SOLUTIONS PROVIDED WITHIN A BLOCK
--   ADD AN ADMIN THAT CAN ADD CHAINS AS MORE THINGS GET DEPLOYED

-1. Adding support for EIP-712 signatures
+1. Figure out how to build blocks when there are multiple intents with the same chain id and block number
-2. Adding support for EIP-1271 signatures
+2. Adding support for EIP-712 and EIP-1271 signatures
 3. Adding support for multiple RPCs per chain
 4. Build a dApp for users to support Arena X
-5. Create searchers that listen to Arena X hints on SUAVE
+5. Add code to showcase how searchers and builders for Arena X can look

 ## <h2 align="">License</h2>